Dosage Form: tablet

 Anaphylactoid and Possibly Related Reactions

-Presumably because angiotensin converting enzyme inhibitors affect the metabolism of eicosanoids and polypeptides, including endogenous bradykinin, patients receiving ACE inhibitors, including Trandolapril tablets, may be subject to a variety of adverse reactions, some of them serious.
+Presumably because angiotensin converting enzyme inhibitors affect the metabolism of eicosanoids and polypeptides, including endogenous bradykinin, patients receiving ACE inhibitors, including Trandolapril, may be subject to a variety of adverse reactions, some of them serious.

 Anaphylactoid Reactions During Desensitization